 Cleavage (mineral property)

-Cleavage planes follow specific lattice planes and can be classified with respect to their orientation relative to the main crystallographic axes and the crystal symmetry of a mineral.
+Cleavage systems are oriented parallel to specific lattice planes and can, therefore, be classified with respect to their orientation relative with respect to crystal faces and crystallographic axes.

-Basal cleavage: a cleavage plane parallel to the basal face (or base) of a crystal (perpendicular to the c-axis).
+Basal cleavage: parallel to the basal face (or base) of a crystal (perpendicular to the c-axis).
 Very common in platy, lamellar minerals like micas, breaking as ‘sheets’.

 Cubic cleavage: a cubic cleavage is characterized by three cleavage planes that intersect at 90°, producing small cubes.
 Considering the cubic symmetry of the minerals that show this kind of cleavage, the cubic cleavage is not produced by three different cleavage system but only by one, which is repeated by the symmetry of the mineral.
 The same happens for other three-dimensional cleavage systems (e.g. rhombohedral, octahedral, dodecahedral…).
 Cubic cleavage is common in cubic minerals like galena or halite.